Home Learning Support

 • Summarising

-Below you will find some posters for each Key Stage that highlights the skill, gives some useful strategies to help develop the skill and some sentence stems which can help your child construct their answer.
+Below you will find some posters for each Key Stage that highlight the skill, gives some useful strategies to help develop the skill and some sentence stems which can help your child construct their answer:

 Phonics